TOSSI-Foundation/oai-nwdaf-ts/README.md

 > `0` selects statistics instead of predictions.
 Statistics carry no confidence, so
 > the floor is never applied and RATE can act as soon as the two paths differ.
 >
-> If you already started the core with the default, you do not have to restart — keep
+> If you already started the core with the default, you do not have to restart.
+Keep
 > traffic running and re-run `make test-rate` after about five minutes.
 The test
 > detects this case and says so rather than leaving you guessing.